thkox/ca-traffic-simulation/README.txt

 -------------------------------------------------------------------------------

 This software uses cellular automata to simulate the movement of vehicles through a two lane road.
-The software uses OpenMP for parallelization of the simulation, and has a release mode for maximum performance, and a debug mode for debugging the software.
+The software has a release mode for maximum performance, and a debug mode for debugging the software.

 The CA algorithm implemented in this code is described in "Two lane traffic simulations using cellular automata" by M. Rickert, et al.

 https://doi.org/10.1016/0378-4371(95)00442-4

-The software requires a GNU C++ compiler supporting C++17 with OpenMP enabled.
+The software requires a GNU C++ compiler supporting C++17.
 The software requres CMake 3.9 or higher to build the program.

 -------------------------------------------------------------------------------